White man called police on Black and Hispanic men at marina

 Frazier, his cousin and three friends including a Bridgeport police officer hauled a boat on a trailer to the park Saturday during a weekend get-together.
 Dudek told them they did not have permission to launch their boat at the Cove Park Marina ramp because they did not have a slip there like he did.

-The video shows Dudek appearing to call police and report, “I’m being harassed by a bunch of Black men down here.”
+The video posted on social media shows Dudek appearing to call police and report, “I’m being harassed by a bunch of Black men down here.”
 A bystander photo, but not the video, shows Dudek pointing some kind of spray can at the group.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.